walshbr/introduction-to-text-analysis/cyborg_readers/exercises.md

 Now upload the text for the various articles on *[Lloyd's Weekly Newspaper about The Hampstead Murders](http://vrchristensen.com/http:/vrchristensen.com/category/newspaper-articles/lloyds-weekly-newspaper/)* to Voyant and analyze them.
 Each of these texts attempts to build their worlds in different ways: one is an actual Victorian text, and one is pretending to be a historical text.
 * How does Lloyd's Weekly Newspaper try to create a sense of reality?
 How does it make you think "wait. is this historical fiction or a historical document?"
 You can use your own sense of reading the text, but try to find something in Voyant to back up those gut feelings.
 3-5 sentences.
 * What is one other thing that you find yourself interested in while reading this text?
-How might you measure it?
+How might you measure it? (don't use Voyant - here you are just thinking about what might be possible).
 3-5 sentences.